mateusz-el/Illumination-Fiber-Optic-Module/README.md

 1. I designed many 3D flower models and other elements securing the PCB in Autodesk Fusion and printed them on the university 3D printer.
 2. I checked the printed models to see which one would be the most suitable and would give the best lighting effect.

-3. At the same time, I also helped a colleague who was dealing with the electronics part, i.e. joint design of the electronic board, both the prototype and the final one.
+3. At the same time, I also helped a colleague who was dealing with the electronics part, i.e. joint design of the electronic board, both the prototype and the final one in EasyEDA.

 4. I also helped in part with soldering SMD elements on the board, such as LEDs and others.